Quadrowulf - Quad-Core, Quad-Node Compact Beowulf Cluster

 uname –r

-Now, just realize that the generated files of the next command will use that kernel name in their filename.
+that the generated files of the next command will use that kernel name in their

 sudo update-initramfs –u